Arrowhead has two moderately challenging mountain bike trails – the 4.5 km Arrowhead Lake Trail and the 3 km Lookout Trail.

 Mayflower Lake Trail – 1 km (30 minutes) moderate

 Ten thousand years ago, Mayflower Lake was a small bay in a large glacial lake.
 Today it is a small, deep, spring-fed lake.
 Its cold, clear waters provide ideal habitat for cold water fish such as Rainbow Trout.
 This trail has several lengthy climbs and descents over the hills surrounding Mayflower Lake and can be muddy, so wear your hiking boots.

 Stubb’s Falls Trail - 2 km (45 minutes) easy

 Take this trail in early spring when wildflowers and songbirds will be your reward.
 At Stubb’s Falls, the Little East River rushes down a rock chute.
 Stop here for a pleasant respite.

 Park staff offer weekly educational programs for children and adults from early July to Labour Day.
 They include nature and historical walks, evening programs with guest speakers and videos, and children’s crafts and games.

 There are three quiet, clean, sandy beaches with change facilities that back into birch groves.
 Please note: there are no lifeguards posted at the beaches and pets are not permitted.

 The main park road and three parking lots are kept open for winter visitors and to host major events including the Annual Muskoka Loppet (http://arrowheadnordic.ca), elementary school races and much more.
 In the winter, Arrowhead grooms and maintains more than 33 km of cross-country ski trails that are designed for classic skiing or skate skiing.
 Check the current trail conditions in the ski report.
 Each trail is rated for difficulty and ranges from beginner to expert.
-The park offers a variety of hiking/snowshoeing trails as well as a skating rink and skating trail.
+The park offers a variety of hiking/snowshoeing trails as well as a skating trail.
 There are two warm-up shelters and an open fire pit at the top of the tubing hill!
 (Tubes provided).